matancohen1205/Resume_Reveal/README.md

            Fine-tuned for 10 epochs.
 Best result at epoch 10.

        -- RoBERTa
-           Fine-tuned for 8 epochs.
-Best performance across all models.
+           Fine-tuned for 10 epochs.
+Best result at epoch 8.

        -- GPT-4
           Prompt-only inference with zero-shot classification.
-Tested with template-based prompt structures.

 ## 📁 Dataset
 **File: DATA.xlsx** -